Erasing the which-path information of photons: Introduction

+Which-path information (WPI) is the information one has about which path a quantum particle took through a device \cite{wpi1,Jeff}.
+By measuring it in a detector, WPI has been used to infer the past of a quantum particle \cite{Walls, Rempe, Poto, Robert, Yuji}.
+For example, Wheler et al. \cite{Wheeler, Wheeler2, science2} found a counter-factual result: we can't infer the past of photons, because photons can hide their past.
+Up to now, WPI is still the key of discussions about basic quantum principles\cite{Scully, Leggett, Walls, Zeilinger, Rempe, Shi, wpi1, wpi2, wpi3}, including quantum complementarity and path-visibility relation.
+These discussions are often accompanied by the elimination of WPI in various interferometers, including double slit interferometer \cite{Shi, Wheeler, Scully, Walls, Leggett} and Mach-Zehnder interferometer (MZI) \cite{Science, Vaidman1, Vaidman2, Vaidman3, Nikolaev, Hellmuth, Khoon, Alonso, Sokolovski, Danan, Yuan2}.

+Recently, Danan et. al. find that WPI can be discontinuous \cite{Danan} in nested Mach-Zehnder interferometer (NMZI), which arises extensive discussions \cite{Vaidman1, Vaidman2, Vaidman3, Vaidman4, Vaidman5, Vaidman6, Vaidman7, Suhail1, Suhail2, Suhail3, Yuji, Robert, Poto, Nikolaev, Alonso, Yuan1, Yuan2}.
+In these discussions, several WPI elimination phenomena \cite{Zeilinger, Alonso, Yuan1, Yuan2} have been pointed out which highly depend on the state of the interferometer, including the stability and relative phases of the interferometer.
+Are there any other WPI elimination phenomena?
+Moreover, the detection method used in NMZI is a position sensitive one, totally different from Wheeler's case.
+Is WPI elimination in NMZI related to the detection method?
+To further understand WPI elimination phenomenon and the underlying physical mechanism, the description, detection and control of WPI need to be further investigated in NMZI.

-In this article, we focus on the properties of NMZI which gives a general expression of the output and general conditions to erase the past of photons.
-A detail discussion shows that the weak trace elimination depends on the detection method of photons, as well as the phase differences and the splitting ratios of beam splitters (BSs) in NMZI.
-Our results can not only explain the experimental results in Ref. \cite{Danan}, but also predict a new method to eliminate the weak trace.
-In addition, we experimentally demonstrated such new effects without any position sensitive detector.
+In this article, we use a three-path interference model and focus on the WPI in NMZI.
+With the vibrations of mirrors in our interferometer, the position and phase information of photons have been changed simultaneously.
+A general expression of WPI can be obtained which shows multidimensional informations.
+Surprisingly, such multidimensional WPI can partially extracted by different detection methods.
+As examples, we use position sensitive detection and phase sensitive detection respectively to extract the position and phase induced WPI.
+Correspondingly, elimination condition of WPI is reconsidered under certain detection method.
+A detail discussion shows that the WPI can be controlled by the phase differences between interference arms and the splitting ratios of beam splitters (BSs) in NMZI.
+These results not only explain the experimental results in Ref. \cite{Danan}, but also predict a new WPI elimination phenomenon which has been demonstrated experimentally in our article.

+This paper is organized as follows.
+In Sec.
+II, a three-path interferometer model is presented with adjustable splitting ratios of the beam splitters, phase differences between arms and multiple detection methods.
+A detail analysis and discussion of WPI is in Sec.
+III.
+Then we establish an experiment setup and verify the theoretical prediction of WPI elimination condition in Sec.
+IV.
+The conclusion is given in Sec.
+V.